 any reference to a statute or statutory provision or measure shall include any statute or statutory provision or measure which replaces or supersedes such statute or statutory provision or measure including any modification or amendment thereto.

-The Company's name is [insert name] (and in this document it is called “the Company”).
+The Company's name is BENGEWORTH MULTI-ACADEMY TRUST (and in this document it is called “the Company”).

 The Company’s registered office is to be situated in England and Wales.